hyperledger-archives/aries-cloudagent-loadgenerator/README.md

 Finally, you can start the load-generator from the IDE or by running `./mvnw spring-boot:run`.

 ## Start IssuerVerifier AcaPy with Mediator
 It is possible to connect the IssuerVerifier AcaPys to a mediator.
-To enable the mediator set `ENABLE_MEDIATOR=true` in the `.env` file
+To enable the mediator set `ENABLE_MEDIATOR=true` in the `.env` file.

+### Limitations
+- the mediator is not scaled horizontally
+- the mediator is using an askar wallet backed by an in-memory SQLite database

+## Start IssuerVerifier AcaPy with Mediator + Redis Message Queue
+It is possible to connect the IssuerVerifier AcaPys to a mediator + [redis message queue](https://github.com/bcgov/aries-acapy-plugin-redis-events).
+To enable it set `ENABLE_MEDIATOR=false`, `ENABLE_REDIS_QUEUES=true`, and `SYSTEM_REDIS_CLUSTER=true` in the `.env` file.

 ### Limitations
 - the mediator is not scaled horizontally